campa-consortium/pals/source/parameters/electricmultipole.md

 The field and normalized values can be given in terms of the integrated strength.
-Integrated values are specified with the letter `length` appended at the end of the name.
+Integrated values are specified with the letter
+`L` appended at the end of the name.
 Example:
 ```{code} yaml
 emp1:
   kind: ElectricMultipoleP